Build a receiver

 )

-// Config represents the receiver config settings within the collector's config.yaml
+// Config represents the receiver config settings in the Collector config.yaml

 type Config struct {